Luther (TV series): Series 5 (2019)

-Film (2023)
+Film series (2023–present)

 In September 2021, Netflix announced a feature film continuation of Luther with Elba reprising his role and Cross writing.
 Andy Serkis and Cynthia Erivo also joined the cast.
 The film, Luther: The Fallen Sun, was released in select cinemas on 24 February 2023, before its streaming release on 10 March 2023, by Netflix.

+In November 2025, a second film was announced.
+Elba will reprise his role along with Ruth Wilson, whose character did not appear in the previous film.

 Production

-Creator Neil Cross has said that Luther is influenced by both Sherlock Holmes and Columbo; the nature of Luther's intellect and its application to solving crimes is comparable to Holmes's, whereas the show's use of the inverted detective format was inspired by Columbo.
+Creator Neil Cross conceived the series under the working title of The Calling, which was later used as the title of the novel prequel.
+Cross has said that Luther is influenced by both Sherlock Holmes and Columbo; the nature of Luther's intellect and its application to solving crimes is comparable to Holmes's, whereas the show's use of the inverted detective format was inspired by Columbo.

 The first series was filmed in and around London, England, and produced by BBC Drama Productions.
 Brian Kirk, Sam Miller and Stefan Schwartz each directed two episodes and show creator Neil Cross wrote all six of the episodes.
 Leila Kirkpatrick was the line producer for the entire program and Katie Swinden was the producer for a number of episodes.
 Tim Fleming provided cinematography for two episodes.
 Katie Weiland and Victoria Boydell were involved in film editing, with Weiland editing two episodes.
 Andy Morgan was responsible for all casting, Paul Cross provided production design and Adam A. Makin was behind the show's art direction.

 The show is filmed in various locations around Central, North, West and East London including the Barbican Estate, Elephant and Castle, Westfield Shopping Centre (Shepherd's Bush), Renaissance Hotel (Heathrow Airport), Ealing Hospital, Cranbrook Estate (Bethnal Green), Victoria Park, Waterloo station, Holloway, Shoreditch and the Docklands.